puduk/Puduk-Eats/README.md

 # 🍔✨ Puduk Eats
 🛠️ A handmade terminal-based restaurant & order ecosystem built with pure C++ and file-based logic — no SQL, no GUI, just pointer magic.
-A fully-functional fast food simulation system designed for terminal use only.

 ---
 ## Made by [puduk](https://github.com/puduk)
 ---